aliakasem/PUI2018_amk742/HW12_amk742/README.md

 ## Assignment 1
-Continued to work on homework 11 to complete the time Subway time series using Prof. Federica S
+Continued to work on homework 11 to complete the time Subway time series using Prof. Federica

 ## Assigment 2